 1. Top-down

-Typically a project manager’s least preferred type, top-down estimates are where most project estimates start when you have limited information.
+Typically a resource manager’s least preferred type, top-down estimates are where most project estimates start when you have limited information.
 When only high-level requirements are known, someone (typically in senior management) will make a rough guess at the questions of time, people, and money based on high-level requirements.

 In an ideal world, top-down estimates are created using an analogous estimate or the Delphi method.

-A project manager would typically choose to use the Delphi method on larger-sized projects with multiple experts, on a project where the domain is untested, and when a consensus is needed, as it’s pretty time-consuming.
+A resource manager would typically choose to use the Delphi method on larger-sized projects with multiple experts, on a project where the domain is untested, and when a consensus is needed, as it’s pretty time-consuming.
 It primarily involves creating and sending various rounds of questionnaires to the experts.
 The results are then processed and distributed back to the experts but anonymized.
 The experts then complete subsequent questionnaires that consider the input from the others, thus modifying their viewpoints.
 This is repeated until a consensus emerges.

 2. Bottom-up